awsdocs/aws-greengrass-developer-guide/doc_source/disaster-recovery-resiliency.md

 --------

 You are viewing the documentation for AWS IoT Greengrass Version 1\.
 AWS IoT Greengrass Version 2 is the latest major version of AWS IoT Greengrass\.
-For more information about using AWS IoT Greengrass Version 2, see the [https://docs.aws.amazon.com/greengrass/v2/developerguide](https://docs.aws.amazon.com/greengrass/v2/developerguide)\.
+For more information about using AWS IoT Greengrass V2, see the [https://docs.aws.amazon.com/greengrass/v2/developerguide](https://docs.aws.amazon.com/greengrass/v2/developerguide)\.

 --------

 # Resilience in AWS IoT Greengrass<a name="disaster-recovery-resiliency"></a>

-The AWS global infrastructure is built around AWS Regions and Availability Zones\.
-AWS Regions provide multiple physically separated and isolated Availability Zones, which are connected with low\-latency, high\-throughput, and highly redundant networking\.
+The AWS global infrastructure is built around Amazon Web Services Regions and Availability Zones\.
+Each AWS Region provides multiple physically separated and isolated Availability Zones, which are connected with low\-latency, high\-throughput, and highly redundant networking\.
 With Availability Zones, you can design and operate applications and databases that automatically fail over between zones without interruption\.
 Availability Zones are more highly available, fault tolerant, and scalable than traditional single or multiple data center infrastructures\.

-For more information about AWS Regions and Availability Zones, see [AWS Global Infrastructure](http://aws.amazon.com/about-aws/global-infrastructure/)\.
+For more information about Amazon Web Services Regions and Availability Zones, see [AWS Global Infrastructure](http://aws.amazon.com/about-aws/global-infrastructure/)\.

 In addition to the AWS global infrastructure, AWS IoT Greengrass offers several features to help support your data resiliency and backup needs\.
 + If the core loses internet connectivity, Greengrass devices can continue to communicate over the local network\.